-- 1. Breaching the RDCA Code of Conduct as defined in Senior Rule 13.3, in particular - respect the umpire i. - ii.
-Not verbally abuse or physically any umpire - iii.
-Not dispute the umpire's decision nor react in a threatening or disapproving manner - iv.
-When given out, move immediately from the field - v.
-Generally assist the umpire in carrying out his duties - vi.
-Not indulge in sledging of opposition players - vii.
-Not verbally or physically abuse opposition players or officials - 2.
-Breaching the Law relating to "Player's Conduct" in the Spirit of Cricket as per the Laws of Cricket and the RDCA rules and guidelines issued to all Clubs in relation to 'Players' and Captains' responsibilities. - Below is a detailed summary of the facts and circumstances in relation to the Incident Report lodged 3. keeping in mind that those reading this were not present.
-State any of the above rules applicable.
+port ed for: Ві reaching the RDCA Code of Conduct as defined in Senior Rule 13.3, in part ticular i. respect the umpire ii.
+Not verbally abuse or physically any umpire iii.
+Not dispute the umpire's decision nor react in a threatening or disapproving ng manner iv.
+When given out, move immediately from the field ٧.
+Generally assist the umpire in carrying out his duties vi.
+Not indulge in sledging of opposition players vii.
+Not verbally or physically abuse opposition players or officials ar nd the RDCA rules and guidelines issued to all Clubs in relation to 'Players' Br i. ii. iii. iv. v. vii.
+Br ar re Be ke i. respect the umpire ii.
+Not verbally abuse or physically any umpire iii.
+Not dispute the umpire's decision nor react in a threatening or disapprovir iv.
+When given out, move immediately from the field v.
+Generally assist the umpire in carrying out his duties vi.
+Not indulge in sledging of opposition players vii.
+Not verbally or physically abuse opposition players or officials Breaching the Law relating to "Player's Conduct" in the Spirit of Cricket as pe and the RDCA rules and guidelines issued to all Clubs in relation to 'Players' responsibilities.
+Below is a detailed summary of the facts and circumstances in relation to the keeping in mind that those reading this were not present.
+State any of the ab